Mr-GR/projectreverb/README.md

-# projectreverb Learning Course Website: React + TypeScript
+# Project Reverb Learning Course Website: React + TypeScript

 ## Overview
 This project is an informational website for an in-person English learning course, built using React and TypeScript.
 It provides a clean and intuitive interface for potential students to explore course details, schedule, and benefits.